flyteorg/flyte/rfc/system/5575-supporting-yunikorn-and-kueue.md

 ## 9 Conclusion

 Yunikorn and Kueue support gang scheduling allowing all necassary pods to run sumultaneously when required resource are available.
-Yunikorn provides preemption calculating the priority of applications based on thier priority class and priority score of the queue where they are submitted, in order to trigger high-prioirty or emergency application immediately.
+Yunikorn provides preemption calculating the priority of applications based on their priority class and priority score of the queue where they are submitted, in order to trigger high-prioirty or emergency application immediately.
 Yunikorn's hierarchical queue includes grarateed resources settings and ACLs.